SBAKMaged/Pipeline-for-monolithic-application/README.md

 - **Launch Configuration**: Defines instance specifications, including AMI, instance type, and user data for initialization.
 - **User Data Script**: Executes a predefined script upon instance launch for automated configuration.
 - **Modular Structure**: Utilizes Terraform modules for better organization, allowing for reusable and maintainable infrastructure code.
+- **Ansible Configuration**: Manages the installation and removal of Apache on both public and private EC2 instances using a jump host (bastion host) setup.

 ## Docker Integration